gtct/hello-world/README.md

 # hello-world
-how do I shoot web
+how do I shoot web???